 I added some felt leaves in place of those which had fallen off and to give the design some new 'life'.

 I added a basket made from twine and a small cloth with embroidery.
 Apart from those and a piece of net at the top to hold the design where it was showing signs of wear, the hanging is in its original condition.

 When the kindergarten closed in 1990, the wall-hanging was donated to the National Museum of Australia.

 Little Red Riding Hood animation

-An animation of the Grimm Brothers' 1812 version of the Little Red Riding Hood story, based on the wall-hanging, also appears in the gallery.
+An animation of the Grimm Brothers' 1812 version of the Little Red Riding Hood story, based on the wall-hanging, is available here online.

 View the animation video (duration 5:24)